adyork/workshop_bios_oceanographic_data_part2/_episodes/00-intro.md

 - Learn the benefits and drawbacks to analyzing data in spreadsheets.
 - Learn about other ways to analyze data other than spreadsheets.

+### Content

+1. Tabular Data and Spreadsheets
+2. Dates
+3. Exercise "Be a Data Manager"
+4. Exporting Data
+5. Assessing metadata
+6. Download data
+7. Data manipulation in spreadsheets
+8. What is Next?